GautamMIH/egovernance/README.md

 # egovernance
 project repository for NEA billing system

+egovbe should be inside htdocs egovfe can be anywhere

 Requires composer installed.

-//in the egovbe folder
+open the egov folder in vscode, open a terminal and run
-composer init
+1. composer init
-composer require paypal/paypal-http-client
+2. composer require paypal/paypal-http-client

-//if its still doesn't work
+if its still doesn't work
-composer dump-autoload
+1. composer dump-autoload